logaretm/vee-validate/docs/content/api/use-field.md

   type?: string; // The input type, can be any string.
-Toggles specific toggle mode for `checkbox` checkedValue?: string; // Used the input type is `checkbox` or `radio` otherwise ignored uncheckedValue?: string; // Used the input type is `checkbox` otherwise ignored standalone?: boolean; // Excludes the field from participating in any `Form` or `useForm` contexts, useful for creating inputs that do contribute to the `values`
+Toggles specific toggle mode for `checkbox` checkedValue?: string; // Used the input type is `checkbox` or `radio` otherwise ignored uncheckedValue?: string; // Used the input type is `checkbox` otherwise ignored standalone?: boolean; // Excludes the field from participating in any `Form` or `useForm` contexts, useful for creating inputs that do contribute to the `values`, In other words, the form won't pick up or validate fields marked as standalone
 }

 interface ValidationResult {